 We recently came across an interesting conversation on the BigSEO subreddit.
-A user was trying to deindex a large number of product pages on their site, but three weeks later, they’re still showing in Google’s search results.
+A user was trying to deindex many product pages on their site, but they still show three weeks later in Google’s search results.
 Even their Search Console shows no changes after the deindex.
-Is your site having a similar issue or you are not getting the results of your current Internet Marketing Initiatives, check out our award winning SEO Services.
+Is your site having a similar issue, or are you not getting your current Internet Marketing Initiatives results?
+Check out our award-winning SEO Services.

 Here’s the catch: the user had deindexed pages for the same products on another of their sites, and those were deindexed immediately.